dome of the rock jerusalem

 The Jewish Homeland

-Israel is a tiny country which punches way above its weight on the world stage.
-Where Israel's concerned, small certainly does not mean insignificant.
-For such a little country Israel rests worryingly high on the international consciousness; a place of religious tension, division and violence which regularly hits the international headlines.
-Diametrically opposed and deeply held beliefs have to share a very compact geographical space here, competing to win the argument and, in doing so, the right to rule over this small but pivotal slice of the Middle East.
-Israel's predicament is that it is at the centre of a much broader proxy battle between two huge religio-political blocks; it sits at the tense intersection between the West and the Arab Middle East.
-Indeed, rumours abound in online travel forums that having an Israeli stamp in your passport has the potential to impede your entry at airports in some Arab and Muslim countries.
-Luckily the Morocco stamp in my passport did not cause me any real issues but they did check all of my stamps.
-And very carefully.
-Israel is rather isolated on a peninsular dominated by the Arabs, and teeters on the very northern edge of the Arabian Peninsula (or '"al Jazeera" in Arabic).
-This goes a long way to explaining the way Israel is and how, as a foreign visitor, you will inevitably see and experience the country: security, security and more security.
+Of course, it is also a place of religious tension and violence which all-too frequently makes the international headlines.
+Differing deeply-held beliefs share a compact geographical space which sits at a tense intersection between the West and the Arab Middle East.
+Indeed, rumours abound in online travel forums that having an Israeli stamp in your passport has the potential to impede your entry to some Arab and Muslim countries, although perhaps this is travel writer fear mongering; my passport stamp from Morocco did not cause me any issues.
+Israel is isolated on a peninsular dominated by the Arabs, and teeters on the very northern edge of the Arabian Peninsula (or '"al Jazeera" in Arabic).
+This goes a long way to explaining the way Israel is and how, as a foreign visitor, you will inevitably see and experience Israel: security, security and more security.
+Indeed, such levels of security are not mere grandstanding: is a necessity.
+A fact of life.

-Israel is not a place I could relax.
+Rather than reassuring, the level of security sometimes left me feeling paranoid and exasperated.
+At some point any visitor will experience a feeling of frustration, too; frustration at having to empty your bag for the umpteenth time in a single day, at relaxing with a coffee on a beach and beholding scores of soldiers armed with machine guns marching past in khaki while helicopters fly overhead, at the terse way you will be spoken to many involved in the country's protection.
+This is security without smiles.
 Of course, as this site attests, my trips abroad are not about relaxing and ensconcing myself far away in a sanitised, artificial retreat in the hills somewhere, or sunbathing moronically on the beach with a good book.
 I travel to see.
 I travel to witness.
 I travel to capture.
 I travel to learn.
-Thus, if your travel preferences are something similar to my own, Israel and, by extension, the Palestinian West Bank, are places you simply must visit.
+Thus, if your travel preferences are something similar to my own, Israel and, by extension, the Palestinian West Bank, are rewarding to experience first-hand for these are places of world import.
+My only regret is that my time here was so short.

 tel aviv

-We arrived at sunset and, by the time we had disembarked from the plane, Tel Aviv was enveloped in darkness.
-The first evening was thus a write-off, even more so because it was Monday and most outlets seemed to be closed.
-On first impressions, and in the dark, Tel Aviv looked like an Israeli version of Spain's Costa Del Sol.
-I was worried.
-The next morning began much more promisingly after a chance encounter with a copy of Time Out Israel.
-In what seemed like the fastest lift on earth, we took a trip to the top of the Azrieli Tower affording us stunning views out across the city.
-It was a dramatic and powerful vista, the elegant white shapes of the towers set against the velvety blue of the Mediterranean.
-Although I'd checked weather details before departing for Tel Aviv, the heat really took me by surprise, resorting to a hasty and expensive purchase of sun care products, soon followed by an obligatory hat purchase later once we'd made it to Jerusalem.
-Whilst in the coastal city, we also took in several Bauhaus buildings, the Bauhaus exhibition, a walk along the beach to Jaffa, and a rather wonderful pink sunset view on the final evening.
+We arrived in Tel Aviv at sunset and, by the time we had disembarked from the aircraft, the city was enveloped in darkness.
+The first evening was thus entirely uneventful, even more so because it was Monday and most outlets seemed to be closed.
+I felt a little deflated.
+The next morning began a little more promisingly after a chance encounter with a copy of Time Out Israel.
+In what seemed like the fastest lift on earth, we took a trip to the top of the Azrieli Tower, affording us beautiful views out across the city.
+It was a dramatic and powerful vista, the white sculptural shapes of the towers set against the azure blues of the Mediterranean made for an incredibly elegant-looking metropolis.
+Whilst in the coastal city, we engaged ourselves in a self-guided tour of Bauhaus buildings, visited the Bauhaus exhibition, walked along the beach to Jaffa, and enjoyed a rather wonderful pinky sunset on the final evening which felt like Israel was saying goodbye.

 tel aviv skyline